-An O.J.
-SImpson Book Deal Is Considered Poison By Major Publishers
+#OJSimpson Is Thought To Be Publishing Poison

 So even though O.J.
 Simpson’s past was considered media gold, his future as a man who did his time for robbery and is now repentant is thought to be toxic in the publishing world.
 At this time, most major publishers are said to be taking a hard pass, because an O.J. project is thought to be not worth the trouble.
 Polls indicate that the majority of people still believe that Simpson is guilty of murder.

-Keith Urbahn, president of publishing giant Javelin says that people don’t want to hear about Simpson’s alleged redemption.
+Keith Urbahn, president of publishing giant Javelin, says that people don’t want to hear about Simpson’s alleged redemption.

 “Consumers won’t spend 20 bucks on a self-aggrandizing book about how he’s turned his life around.”